FunkinCrew/Funkin/.github/ISSUE_TEMPLATE/bug.md

 Do not post about issues from other FNF mod engines!
 We cannot and probably won't solve those!
-You can hopefully go to their respective GitHub issues and report them there, thank you :)
+You can hopefully go to their respective GitHub issues pages and report them there, thank you :)

 Please check for duplicates or similar issues, as well as performing simple troubleshooting steps (such as clearing cookies, clearing AppData, trying another browser) before submitting an issue.